jdelic/consul-smartstack/README.rst

 `Consul <https://consul.io/>`_ and
 `Consul-template <https://github.com/hashicorp/consul-template>`_.

+It provides a very expressive integration of ``consul-template`` with Jinja2 templates that I find much better than the built-in golang templates.

 Summarized, Smartstack routes requests to services used by applications in a runtime environment by running local `haproxy <http://www.haproxy.org/>`_ instances on each host that route tcp/udp traffic to these services.